Vitest

 });

-• Now, we will create our first test case using the todolist that we have developed.
-If you follow this example, you should add 'My Todolist' header to your own App component.
-Our test cases renders the App component and check that there is 'My Todolist' text.
+Now, we will create our first test case using the todo list app that we have developed.
+Our test cases renders the App component and check that there is "My Todos" text.

-• Create a new file called App.test.jsx in the src folder and add the first test case.
+Create a new file called App.test.tsx in the src folder and add the first test case.

 import App from "./App";